 So, how exactly do you cut an acorn squash?

-- You need a stable, reliable, sharp knife.
-Sorry, guys, cheap, flimsy, dull knives just will not cut it (literally).
+You need a stable, reliable, sharp knife.
+Sorry guys, a cheap, flimsy, dull knife just will not cut it (literally).
 A good knife goes a LONG way in the kitchen, so if you’re someone who cooks a lot, consider it an investment.

-- You may approach cutting acorn squash one of two ways-
+You may approach cutting it one of two ways-

-- Slice off 1/4″ of the stem end and base of the squash.
+- Slice 1/4-inch of the stem end and base end of the squash.
 You will not lose much, if any, of the squash interior by using this method.
-However, it will create a stable base for you to stand the squash up on allowing you to chop it in half vertically.
-I prefer this method if I am not planning on baking and stuffing my acorn squash.
+However, it will create a stable base for you to stand up the squash allowing you to chop it in half vertically.
+I prefer this method if I am not planning on baking and stuffing.

-- In either case, once you made the initial entry point, use that as your guide.
-Drive the knife through the acorn squash and continue by cutting around the entire squash.
+In either case, once you make that initial entry point, use that as your guide.
+Drive the knife through your squash and continue by cutting around the entire squash.
 If the knife gets stuck, return to the starting point and rotate in the opposite direction.

 How to Cook Acorn Squash